 Skincare, and the process of treating acne in particular, are ongoing processes that take time, consistency, and plenty of experimentation.

 Understanding your skin type is equally important.
 Acne skincare products are often marketed to those with oily skin, but even those with dry skin can suffer from acne.
-If you identify with the latter, you’ll want to choose ingredients that aren’t as drying, like salicylic acidinstead of benzoyl peroxide.

 How to use the Pumpkin Masque:

 - Spread a thin layer on the face and let sit for 10-15 minutes.
 Wash off thoroughly.

 - Use 2-3 times a week or as often as needed.

 Vitamin C is known for reducing acne scars and hypeprigmentation, but it can be beneficial for acne too.

 The key is to use a vitamin c that isn't too highly concentrated and acidic as it can be irritating to acne.